nagypeter/weblogic-operator-tutorial/tutorials/domain.home.in.image_short.md

 #### Option 2: Running client in OCI Compute VM ####

 To setup the client VM in Oracle Cloud please  then follow this [tutorial](setup.dev.compute.instance.md).
 You later connect to that VM   through `ssh`.
+However in that case have in mind that the operator sources were cloned to the `/home/opc/` folder and the folder `/u01/content` doesn't exist in the VM.
+So whenever the tutorial asks you to change the current folder to `/u01/content/...` you should really move to `/home/opc/...`